 CI | 2015 | 2x52' | HD | French & English | By Saïd Mbombo Penda | Sentinelles Productions | Broadcaster: Al Jazeera

 Laurent Gbagbo’s trial in International Criminal Court (ICC) for crime against humanity opened in January 2016.
 He was acquitted in 2019, but the CCI’s Prosecutor appealed the judgment.
 President of Ivory Coast from 2000 to 2011, was he an anti-colonialist liberator as he pretended or a true dictator?
-He’s sued for having stirred up hatred between his supporters & opponents, leading to the deaths of thousands of civilians & two European journalists.
-After being acquitted, by the ICC, the judge's decision was appealed by the prosecutors.
-He was released on condition that he stays in Belgium until the court decides whether to let an appeal trial go ahead.
+He’s been sued for having stirred up hatred between his supporters & opponents, leading to the deaths of thousands of civilians & two European journalists.
+After being acquitted, by the ICC, the judge's decision may be appealed by the prosecutors.

 ES | 2015 | 52' / 67’ | HD | Spanish (sub.), English (sub.), Italian (sub.), French (sub.), German (sub.) | By Pablo Tosco, Jorge Fernandez, Pablo Iraburu | Arena Comunicacion Audiovisual